 Getting There & Getting Around

-You can get here by ferry that departs from the port of Piraeus in Athens (2-hour journey).
+You can get here by ferry that departs from the port of Piraeus in Athens (a 2-hour journey).
 You can drive up to Metohi in the Peloponnese (2.5 hours) and park your car and cross to Hydra by a ferry or water taxi (25 minutes).
 You can also do a day cruise from Athens, where you will visit three islands- Hydra, Poros, and Aegina.
 Bear in mind that you will only have two hours to explore Hydra.
 Once there, the main method of transport is the delightful mules and donkeys, as well as water taxis.

 Where to stay